gatling/gatling-tutorial/README.md

-# Gatling Computer Database
+# Gatling Beginners Tutorial

+**Course & support code is currently under construction**

-The code is in this repository supports the Gatling Open-Source and Gatling FrontLine beginners tutorial courses.
+The code is in this repository contains a Gatling script to test the [Gatling Computer Database](https://computer-database.gatling.io/computers), and supports the Gatling Open-Source and Gatling FrontLine beginners tutorial courses.

-Courses can be found for free on [YouTube](https://youtube.com)
+Courses can be found for free on the [Gatling YouTube](https://www.youtube.com/channel/UCaNih6sKuJ9DIMjTEW1EAlQ) channel